dvajs/dva/README.md

 ### Is it production ready?

 Sure!
-We have 100+ projects using dva, both in Alibaba and out.
+We have 200+ projects using dva in Alibaba.

 ### Does it support IE8?